What does a Regional Manager do?

 Regional Manager Interviews

-When working as a regional manager, the most common skills you will need to perform your job and for career success are CDL, Team Leadership, Excellent Communication, Microsoft Office Suite and Coalitions.
+When working as a Regional Manager, the most common skills you will need to perform your job and for career success are CDL, Team Leadership, Excellent Communication, Microsoft Office Suite and Written Communication.

 - Area Manager